Last updated: 26 March 2018

 Finally, homes in CPH are small – the average size per person in Denmark as a whole is 60m2, while in CPH it’s 32m2.

 There then follows a run-through of key projects masterminded by Jan, some familiar, some less so.
-Many are included in the Copenhagen X Gallery, another of Jan’s legacies.
-There’s lots on the minutiae of communal politics, plus ample room for Wikipedia fact listing.
+Many are included in the Copenhagen X Gallery, another of Jan’s legacies (2018: RIP).
+There’s lots on the minutiae on communal politics, plus ample room for Wikipedia fact listing.

 Here are some titbits I picked up:

-- the harbour, aka Den Blå Plan – what to do? it couldn’t just be a big park; issue re houseboats, seen as messy and making the harbour inaccessible, hence limited mainly to Sluseholmen; claimed these days as a success, in particular the improvements in water quality, but still lacks decent connections and a proper sense of its cultural heritage
+- the harbour, aka Den Blå Plan: what to do? it couldn’t just be a big park; issue re houseboats, seen as messy and making the harbour inaccessible, hence limited mainly to Sluseholmen; claimed these days as a success, in particular the improvements in water quality, but still lacks decent connections and any sense of its cultural heritage

 Hvad så, København?